TomaszSwist/TomaszSwist/README.md

 - https://saigon.pl/
 - https://uslugiwodkangaz.pl

-The projects I created during my jurney of re-branding myself to work in IT can be seen in the repository below.
+<h3 align="center">The projects I created so far<br />during my jurney of re-branding myself to work in IT<br />can be seen in the repository below.</h3>

 <!---
 TomaszSwist/TomaszSwist is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.